Leslie Bricusse: Career

-Sammy Davis Jr. had hits with two songs by Bricusse, "What Kind of Fool Am I?" (from Stop the World - I Want to Get Off) and "The Candy Man" (from Willy Wonka & the Chocolate Factory) which became a No. 1 hit.
+Sammy Davis Jr. had hits with two songs by Bricusse, "What Kind of Fool Am I?"
+(1962), from Stop the World - I Want to Get Off, and "The Candy Man" (1972), from Willy Wonka & the Chocolate Factory.
+In the United States, the latter release topped the Billboard Hot 100 singles chart for three weeks, and was the singer's biggest hit.

 Other recording artists who recorded successful versions of his songs include Nina Simone ("Feeling Good"), Matt Monro and Frank Sinatra ("My Kind of Girl"), Shirley Bassey ("Goldfinger"), Harry Secombe ("If I Ruled the World"), Nancy Sinatra ("You Only Live Twice"), The Turtles ("A Guide for the Married Man"), Maureen McGovern ("Can You Read My Mind"), and Diana Krall ("When I Look in Your Eyes").

 Bricusse partnered with George Tipton to write the opening theme of the American television sitcom It's a Living.

 Pure Imagination: The World of Anthony Newley and Leslie Bricusse, devised and directed by Bruce Kimmel, opened at the Pacific Resident Theatre in Venice, California, on 7 December 2013.
 In 2015, it went to the St James Theatre, London.

-On 29 October 2001, he was awarded the OBE for services to the film industry and the theatre from Queen Elizabeth II at a Buckingham Palace investiture ceremony.
+Bricusse was inducted into the Songwriters Hall of Fame in 1989.
+On 29 October 2001, he was awarded the Order of the British Empire (OBE) for "services to the film industry and the theatre" from Queen Elizabeth II at a Buckingham Palace investiture ceremony.

 In 2015, he released a memoir entitled Pure Imagination: A Sorta-Biography, with a foreword by Elton John.

-Personal life and death
+Personal life

-Bricusse resided in California and also had a flat in the United Kingdom next to the River Thames.
-He was married to Yvonne "Evie" Romain, who had a successful acting career in TV and movies, eventually starring in the 1967 film Double Trouble opposite Elvis Presley.
-They had a son, Adam.